 Congenital pulmonic stenosis – In the relatively few newborns with severe congenital pulmonic stenosis, the child develops heart failure or cyanosis (a bluish color to the lips, fingernails and skin) within the first month of life.
 In most cases, the valve is deformed, with two or three leaflets partially fused.

-Adult disorders of the pulmonic valve – In adults, the pulmonic valve most often is damaged because of pulmonary hypertension (abnormally high pressure within the blood vessels in the lungs), usually related to chronic obstructive pulmonary disease.
-Damage from rheumatic fever and endocarditis is relatively rare.
+Adult disorders of the pulmonic valve – In adults, the pulmonic valve most often is damaged because of pulmonary hypertension (abnormally high pressure within the blood vessels in the lungs).
+Pulmonary hypertension can be related to chronic obstructive pulmonary disease or severe sleep apnea.
+It can also develop without any known underlying cause (called primary pulmonary hypertension).
+Damage from rheumatic fever or endocarditis is relatively rare.

 The tricuspid valve allows blood to flow from the right atrium to the right ventricle.
 Disorders of this valve include: